MichaelKora/kafka-monitoring/docs/SETUP_GCLOUD.md

 Run this command to install Docker and Kubernetes, Helm, HelmFile (and all dependencies) on the virtual machines

 ```
+# right after spinning up the VM's the following command can fail because they need some time to be fully ready
+# to enable ssh-connection
 ansible-playbook playbook.yml -t setup
 ```